grantwill74/notes-on-algorithm-design/slides/module_1_1/module_1_1.md

 What would you have to do to *make* it be an algorithm?

 Would it still be useful if you did?

+---

+# Practice 5: the oldest algorithm

+What do you think the oldest algorithm is?

+---

+# Practice 5 discussion

+The earliest known published algorithm written *for a computer* is "[Note G](https://en.wikipedia.org/wiki/Note_G)", by Ada Lovelace.

+However, algorithms don't have to be for a computer.
+Knuth was careful to base his definition of effectiveness on someone using pencil and paper.

+The earliest published procedure that is definitely an algorithm is probably [Ancient Egyptian Multiplication](https://en.wikipedia.org/wiki/Ancient_Egyptian_multiplication) (2000 to 1700 BC).
+It's actually a cool algorithm for a computer scientist to know because it's based on decomposing an integer into powers of two.

+However, algorithms don't have to be published either.
+So the true earliest algorithm is probably a recipe or religious ritual.